OpenRedstoneEngineers/Privacy-Policy/static_site.md

 - Your IP address
 - What content was accessed
 - The time and date of the request
-- And in some cases, the website which you followed a link from to reach our websites.
+- In some cases, the website which you followed a link from to reach our websites.

 ### Google Analytics